-- A strong graduate and/or postgraduate qualification (a PhD / DPhil or equivalent experience is essential for grade 8) in Economics, Statistics, Mathematics, Epidemiology or other quantitative discipline - Substantial (grade 8) / a proven (grade 7) track record of previous research experience in the area of health economics, disease modelling, health technology assessment, health outcomes or related research area - An established international reputation and peer review publication record (grade 8); publications in peer reviewed journals (Grade 7) - Good programming and strong data analysis skills, especially in decision analytic modelling and/or statistical/econometric methods. - Substantial previous experience in using R for data management and analyses is required. - Experience in handling complex individual participant study databases - Ability to independently plan and manage substantive elements of a research project (Grade 8) and/or ability to manage effectively own academic research (Grade 7) - Ability to work effectively in a multidisciplinary team, including trialists, epidemiologists, statisticians, health professionals and policy practitioners - Ability to raise research funds through making grant applications (Grade 8) - A commitment to academic research, teaching and supervision of students (Grade 8) - Excellent interpersonal and communication skills
+- A strong graduate and/or postgraduate qualification (a PhD / DPhil or equivalent experience) in Health Economics, Economics, Statistics, Mathematics, Epidemiology or other quantitative discipline. - Substantial track record of previous research experience in the area of health economics, health technology assessment, health outcomes or a related health care area. - Significant experience in undertaking interviews and conducting focus groups with key stakeholders such as patients, health care professionals, members of the general public, academic researchers and policy makers. - Firm understanding of alternative international health technology assessment frameworks.

+- Ability to undertake systematic reviews. - Experience in performing discrete choice experiments. - An established reputation and peer review publication record. - Experience in handling policy relevant databases. - Ability to independently plan and manage substantive elements of a research project. - Ability to work effectively in a multidisciplinary team, including clinicians, scientists, statisticians, health professionals, and policy practitioners. - Ability to raise research funds through writing grant applications. - A clear commitment to academic research. - Excellent interpersonal and communication skills.